• Skip to primary navigation

 Suzhou Alley is located on the traditional, unceded and occupied territories of the Coast Salish peoples of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) Nations, between Shanghai Alley and Carrall St., just south of West Pender St. in Vancouver’s Chinatown

-The mural will adorn the south exterior wall of the Lim Sai Hor Association Building at 525 Carrall St. facing Suzhou Alley.
+The mural was initially planned for the south exterior wall of the Lim Sai Hor Association Building at 525 Carrall St. facing Suzhou Alley, a site is of historic significance to early Chinese settlers who first arrived in Vancouver in the late 1800s.
 The building was constructed in 1903 by the Chinese Empire Reform Association (CERA) of Canada as their headquarters, including the Chinese Empire Ladies Reform Association.

 The Project